dantleech/blog/source/_posts/2020-12-24-maestro-two.md

   theory](https://en.wikipedia.org/wiki/Graph_theory).

-I was quite depressed the previous year when the first Maestro failed - as it seems that you wasted so much of your time - but it wasn't wasted.
+I was quite depressed the previous year when the first Maestro failed - as it had appeared to waste so much of my time - but it wasn't wasted.

 Many of the _good_ ideas from the first Maestro have been carried across.
 I think there is a lesson to be learned which has something to do with the